Winter and Spring Drought in Texas 2021-2022

 January 1.90 .08 (1.82)

 March 3.06 2.12 ( .94)

 The normal rainfall for the period September through March is 19.0 inches (the source for this information is Weather.com) while actual rainfall has been only 10.98 inches (from the National Weather Service).
 Not counting April, which is behind normal, we are 8.02 inches of rain below our normal level.
 The recent thunderstorms have greened up the grass and dampened the surface soils.
 Unfortunately, the deeper soils, below a foot or two, remain abnormally dry.

 Why are we in a drought?
-Every 10 years or so, the surface waters in the Pacific Ocean warm up and the warm water drifts towards California.
+Every 10 years or so, the surface waters in the Pacific ocean warm up, and the warm water drifts toward California.
 The warm water typically causes the weather in the southern plains, which includes Texas, to be warmer and dryer than usual.
 The long-term forecast is for the weather to stay warmer and dryer than normal into the spring.

 So, what should you do?
-You should continue to water your foundation, although you should reduce the amount of water that you add to the soil.
+Even though it is springtime, you should continue to water your foundation, although you should reduce the amount of water that you add to the soil.
 A small amount of water in the winter goes a lot further than the same amount in the summer because there is so much less evaporation.
 As long as the weather stays dry, continue to water your foundation, but cut the amount of water in half.
 If you find that the soils around your house are becoming too wet, cut back the amount of watering.
 On the other hand, if you see signs of settlement, consider increasing your watering.